tudelft3d/ifc2citygml/README.md

 Description of what can be done with this code is in the MSc thesis of Sjors Donkers entitled [*Automatic generation of CityGML LoD3 building models from IFC models*](http://repository.tudelft.nl/view/ir/uuid%3A31380219-f8e8-4c66-a2dc-548c3680bb8d/).

+It is also published as:

+Sjors Donkers, Hugo Ledoux, Junqiao Zhao and Jantien Stoter (in press). *Automatic conversion of IFC datasets to geometrically and semantically correct CityGML LOD3 buildings*.
+Transactions in GIS. [pdf](https://3d.bk.tudelft.nl/hledoux/pdfs/16_tgis_ifcitygml.pdf) [doi](http://dx.doi.org/10.1111/tgis.12162)

 ## Code